felipemaiapolo/detectshift/README.md

 <a name="2.1"></a>
 ### 2.1\.  `tools'

+Module containing general tools.
+Main functionalities include a function to prepare data and a class of models to estimate KL divergence.

 #### 2.1.1\.
 Function: `prep_data(Xs, ys, Xt, yt, test=.1, task=None, random_state=42)`

     Function that gets data and prepare it to run the tests